Lloyd Wong, Unfinished: Production

 The development and making of the film in the words of the director Lesley Loksi Chan:

 In 2020, artist/activist John Greyson informed me that lost footage from Lloyd Wong’s episode of Toronto Living With AIDS (TLWA) had been found.
 TLWA, a groundbreaking HIV/AIDS video series (1990–1991), was canceled in its second season due to censorship.
 Wong’s footage had been stored at Richard Fung’s home for over 30 years before being archived.
 John invited me to restore it, sparking my curiosity about Wong.
 Over four years, with mentorship from John and Richard, I worked on this film, largely during my Viral Interventions residency (2021–2022).
 Created in collaboration with fellow artists, Lloyd Wong, Unfinished is shaped by conversations, Wong’s work, and his recovered footage.

 Release

 Lloyd Wong, Unfinished had its world premiere on 15 February 2025, as part of the 75th Berlin International Film Festival, in the Berlinale Shorts 2.

-On 3 and 11 October 2025, the film will be screened in Modes 2 short film programme of 2025 Vancouver International Film Festival along with other 5 short films.
+On 3 and 11 October 2025, the film was screened in Modes 2 short film programme of 2025 Vancouver International Film Festival along with other 5 short films.
+On 25 November 2025, it was screened in the National Short or Medium-Length Film Competition at the Montreal International Documentary Festival.

+Reception

+The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2025.